cmashamolcm/learn_react/react-basics/react_ctnd_nextjs.md

       <a href="/news">News</a> // will go to localhost:3000/news. but page reloads
       <Link href="/news">News</Link>// will load news page without reload and acts like click similar to react-router-dom Link.
     ```
+- **_app.js**
+  * This file is special one in pages folder.
+  * index.js makes a file root route of the folder.
+  * `_app.js` is somewhat similar to the react first entry point index.js.
+  * Whatever we need to apply common to all the pages, we can give there.
+Such as a common layout for all pages.
+Not components.
+-